 "bitumen upgrades to capacity development . . . the capacity will likely be developed";

-red light "exposure to natural gas fuel type is mostly cogeneration which is mostly high efficiency and offsets market exposure"; and
+"exposure to natural gas fuel type is mostly cogeneration which is mostly high efficiency and offsets market exposure"; and

 "new gas-on-gas competition (that) may result in modifications to long-term historical gas distribution".